Teufelauto/pico-telemetry/README.md

 # pico-telemetry
 Vehicle telemetry logging for the Raspberry Pi Pico written in microPython 1.19.1 for now.
-Future plans are for migrating to C++ if python proves to be a bottleneck.
+Future plans are for migrating to C++ if Python proves to be a bottleneck.
 (I had a semester of 'Intro to C++' at university, so it should be easy! ;-) -Last words of a Mechanical Engineering Technologist.

 This software is in very early development, and I'm very much an amateur.
 Do not expect a functioning datalogger for your race car.
 You will never be able to use this with MoTeC i2.
 Their file type is proprietary so you will buy their superior products.
 I do intend to eventually create a way to combine, at least some of, the data with a 60 fps onboard video.
 The [Road-Keeper](https://www.race-keeper.com/) would be a much better option than this project, but it's just a hobby.
 Use of these files is at your own risk.